ahtn/xusb-boot/README.md

 ```

 They are store in a jump table starting in the last 32 bytes of the bootloader.
-Remember to call these functions using there word address if referenced directly
+Remember to call these functions using their word address if referenced directly
 from C. For example

 ```